CompNet/TrajanNet/README.md

 # Installation
+You just need to install `R` and the required packages:

 1. Install the [`R` language](https://www.r-project.org/)
 2. Download this project from GitHub and unzip.
 3. Install the required packages: